Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Discussion

 Here, recall that $w = \sqrt{1 + 2 z_s e \phi / \left( T_s Z_s R \right)}$, and $a = \sqrt{ z_s e\phi / T_s + \ln{(w)}}$.
 The simplest approach to achieving the correct results is to scale the collision frequency, setting $Z_s = 1$, which will also have undesirable effects such as modifying multi-species thermal equilibration times \citep{francisquez2022improved}.
 Let us define a collision frequency gain constant $\gamma = \nu_{sLBO} / \nu_{N}$ where $\nu_N$ is the collision frequency used in the results of \citet{najmabadi1984collisional}.
 One must scale the collision frequency $\nu_{N}$ by a factor of $\gamma$ for the loss rate of the system using the LBO to be equal to the system using the operator from \citet{najmabadi1984collisional}.
 Alternatively, one could implement an LBO with a modified diffusion coefficient, including $Z_s$.
 Then, one may scale $Z_s$ by a factor of $\gamma$ instead of collision frequency, which may be preferable depending on the situation. $Z_s \ne 1$ corresponds to an anisotropic collision operator, which can be more accurate but, in some cases, can be numerically more challenging \citep{sharma2011fast}.

 Putting this into practice, we make suggestions of the appropriate scaling factor $\gamma$ for WHAM and WHAM++. \citet{egedal2022fusion} predicts an ambipolar potential of $z_s e\phi/T_e \simeq 5$ for WHAM and WHAM++.
-For WHAM, $R = 13.3$ and $\gamma = 0.1788$, and for WHAM++, $R=10$ and $\gamma = 0.1622$ with $c_0=1.05$ for both machines.
-It makes sense that the LBO would need a diminished frequency to match Najmabadi's loss rate and the $1/v^3$ drop-off in collisionality at large velocity.
+For WHAM, $R = 13.3$ and $\gamma = 0.3030$, and for WHAM++, $R=10$ and $\gamma = 0.2721$ with $c_0=1.05$ and $Z_s=1$ for both machines.
+It makes sense that the LBO would need a diminished frequency to match Najmabadi's loss rate because of the $1/v^3$ drop-off in collision frequency at large velocity.

 The scrape-off layer of toroidal confinement devices, like tokamaks and stellarators, can exhibit a Pastukhov potential due to the difference in magnetic field strength between the inboard and outboard sides \citep{Majeski2017}.
 The magnetic field magnitude ($|B|$) varies inversely with the distance ($R$) from the central axis, determining the mirror ratio ($R_\mathrm{out}/R_\mathrm{in}$) of these devices, typically around 2.
 Additionally, observed potentials are approximately $z_s e \phi / T \sim 2$.
 This implies these devices have low mirror ratios and a limited potential.
 In this scenario, figure \ref{fig: phi loss rate} aligns reasonably with previous findings by \citet{najmabadi1984collisional}.
-However, \citet{pastukhov1974collisional} and \citet{najmabadi1984collisional} consider a high mirror ratio and potential limit, making their results inaccurate for toroidal confinement devices.
+However, \citet{pastukhov1974collisional} and \citet{najmabadi1984collisional} consider a high mirror ratio and potential limit, making their results inappropriate for toroidal confinement devices.
 Caution is necessary when applying these equations in regimes approaching the bounds of these limits.
 The variational method for studying collisional losses not considered here offers an approach suitable for arbitrary mirror ratios and ambipolar potential, making results from \citet{catto1985particle} and \citet{khudik1997longitudinal} more appropriate.
-In this limit, there is no significant difference between the collisional losses due to a Dougherty / LBO operator and those produced using a more accurate one.